 software model checking; formal methods, compilers

 Research: models of computation, quantum and nanoelectronic computation, quantum information processing, fault-tolerant computation, combinatorics and information theory, advanced statistical processing, and adaptive algorithms

 Research: Nanoelectronics and nanoarchitectures, Spintronics and Nanomagnetics; nanoscale science, devices and quantum systems; nonvolatile electronics and low dissipation devices; molecular beam epitaxy; optoelectronics and solar cells.

-Lixia Zhang, Professor of Computer Science
+Lixia Zhang, Professor of Computer Science, UCLA.

-Research: Internet architecture and protocol designs;
+Research: Internet architecture & protocol designs;

-security in large scale and open systems.
+Security in large scale & open systems.